-As discussed during the lectures, the Parzen method estimates a density by centering a local kernel on each object and adding the contributions of all kernels.
+As discussed in the lecture, the Parzen method estimates a density by centering a local kernel on each object and adding the contributions of all kernels.
 In PRTOOLS, these kernels are Gaussian.

-Exercise 1.22 (a) Start by creating a simple dataset with:
+Exercise 1.17 (a) Start by creating a simple dataset with:

+'''

 a = gendats([20 20],1,8);

+'''